grandmaster789/glarses/docs/notes.md

 The C++ sample code seems to be very much inspired by Rust, weirdly combined with shared_ptr.
 I consider it fairly good code, could be better of course but not bad.
 It's not so bad that I should write my own versions of the same operations, I'll just add some notes and it should be ok enough to use.

-Because the code was written in a very Rust-like style, the generated html documentation is not quite ideal.
+Because the code was written in a Rust-inspired style, the generated html documentation is not quite ideal.
 There also seems to be quite a bit of GCC standard library documentation in there for some reason.

 # Gameboard
 All positions and orientations are relative to a gameboard, which is selected in the Tilt5 service.
 I'm fairly certain that at this point this part of the experience cannot be customized.
 Once I have a decent demo working, I'll have to ask in Discord what's up with that.